MICA long field

 After the Germans captured the area in October-November 1914, the front line remained relatively stable.
 Oosttaverne Wood remained under German control for two and a half years.
 It was eventually captured by the British on 7 June 1917 during the first day of the Battle of Messines.
-The tree remained in position, now about four kilometres behind the new British front line, until it was dismantled by 3 Battalion AIF in January 1918.
+The tree remained in position, now about three kilometres behind the new British front line, until it was dismantled by 3 Battalion AIF in January 1918.
 3 Battalion had been in a rest camp near Wyschaete from 15 to 22 January.
 On the night of 22 January they relieved 1 Battalion at Oosttaverne.
 The following members of the battalion began disassembling this observation post so it would join the collection of items being sent to Australia.
 When the battalion was relieved on 30 January by 56 Battalion, they took the tree with them, and passed it on to the Australian War Records Section (the precursor to the Australian War Memorial) in early February.

 The Official War Correspondent (and later Official War Historian), CEW Bean noted in his diary on 11 February 'The 3rd Bn the other day got out of Oostaverne Wood for us a "camouflage tree" - a sham tree of iron with a hollow steel tube, up wh[ich] the German artillery observer used to crawl to a seat near the top.
 The battalion got their tree out for the Australian War Museum - Sergt.
 Hamilton VC's name is pencilled on it.
 It is a wonderfully good imitation tree and we must get it to Australia at all costs.
 Indeed when I saw it I thought that it must be one of the real trees from Pozieres wh[ich] we are getting.'